Friday 25 October 2013

 Despite the freedom which the green light offers, caution still has to be exercised.

 …When I started driving, I would drive through the green light, speedily – because it was my right of way.
-My Marhum father (Rahmatullahi ‘alayh) cautioned me about this, saying that I should be careful and take precaution, even at the intersections, and even when it is my right of way, and the traffic light is green.
-And he explained that the driver from the other side may be negligent, and may not heed the red light and he could hit into the car I was driving.
+My Marhum father (Rahmatullahi ‘alayh) cautioned me about this, saying that I should be careful at the intersections, even when it is my right of way and the traffic light is green.
+He explained that the driver from the other side may be negligent, may not heed the red light and could hit into the car I was driving.
 Naturally, I would then suffer the consequences as well.

-Today, we find that certain Scholars and organisations give a “green light” where there should be caution or abstinence adopted.
-We find that photography is given the green light, with even some Ulama actively participating on television, YouTube, etc. – all of which has opened the door to much Fitnah.
+Today, we find that certain Scholars and organisations give a “green light” where there should be abstinence.
+We find that photography is given the green light, with some Ulama actively participating on television, YouTube, etc. – all of which has opened the door to great fitan.

 Of course, we have the traffic department repairing those traffic lights on the blink or those not working, and they then work properly.
-So, if those who misrepresent and falsify Islamic teachings or have a corrupt agenda, whereby they use Islam to further their ends, sincerely repent, correct their Aqeedah, etc., then that is to their own benefit and advantage – in both worlds. ...Sincere Taubah gives the green light signal for salvation in the Aakhirah, and the green light for entrance into Jannah, Insha-Allah.
+If those who misrepresent and falsify Islamic teachings or have a corrupt agenda, sincerely repent, correct their Aqeedah, etc., that is to their own benefit and advantage – in both worlds. ...Sincere Taubah gives the green light signal for salvation in the Aakhirah and the green light for entrance into Jannah, Insha-Allah.

 Whilst traffic lights establish control and smooth flow of traffic, Islam establishes harmony in a person’s life – with the fulfilment of the rights of Allah Ta’ala as well as the rights of creation.
 When we follow through with practising on Dien, we will enjoy peace, Sukoon and happiness.